Emmanuelle Guyon, the mirror of your emotions

 Mayan cardinal points earrings featuring the 4 glyphs of this Mexican writing

-We have decided to create earrings by grouping different symbolic glyphs for the Mayans.
-We started with the set called "Mayan cardinal points," composed of four pieces representing the glyphs of the four cardinal points: east (Lak'in), west (Chik'in), south (Nojol), and north (Xaman).
-These glyphs are of great importance in the Mayan culture of Mexico, as they are closely related to the concept of the cycle and the course of the sun, the main god of their pantheon, to which life and the universe are intrinsically linked.
+We decided to create earrings by combining different symbolic glyphs important to the Maya.
+We began with the set named "Mayan cardinal points," composed of four pieces representing the glyphs of the four cardinal directions: East (Lak’in), West (Chik’in), South (Nojol), and North (Xaman).
+These glyphs hold great significance in the Mayan culture of Mexico, as they are closely tied to the concept of the cycle and the path of the sun, the primary god of their pantheon, to whom life and the universe are intrinsically connected.

-We have also created a pendant replica of an Aztec stone drum that we named Xochipilli, after the god of music, love, games, beauty, dance, flowers, and poetry, who is depicted on it.
-This ritual instrument, called a teponaxtle or horizontal drum, was used in ceremonies to accompany dances and songs dedicated to the deities.
+We also created a pendant replica of an Aztec stone drum, which we named Xochipilli, after the god of music, love, games, beauty, dance, flowers, and poetry, who is depicted on it.
+This ritual instrument, called a Teponaztli or horizontal drum, was used in ceremonies to accompany dances and songs dedicated to the deities.

 Xochipilli necklace made from an Aztec drum that shows the god of music